Illinois State University

 3. Establish and monitor policies related to teacher education curricula within the University.

-5. Ensure students have the opportunity for due process in resolving problems related to teacher education; this is partially accomplished via the establishment of the Teacher Education Review Board and through providing a description of due process procedures via the Cecilia J. Lauby Teacher Education Center web page (see https://education.illinoisstate.edu/teacher/).
+5. Ensure students have the opportunity for due process in resolving problems related to teacher education; this is partially accomplished via the establishment of the Teacher Education Review Board (TERB) and through providing a description of due process procedures via the Cecilia J. Lauby Teacher Education Center web page (see https://teachercenter.illinoisstate.edu/ ).
 Due process procedures will be reviewed and approved by the CTE, including student members, during scheduled bylaw review or as changes are needed.

-6. Ensure the development of assessment plans related to teacher education as mandated by the University, State, and appropriate accrediting agencies or as advocated by the CTE, and monitor the implementation of these assessment plans.
+6. Ensure the development of assessment plans related to teacher education as mandated by the University, State, and appropriate accrediting agencies or as advocated by the CTE and monitor the implementation of these assessment plans.
 This includes designing and conducting follow-up studies of teacher education graduates, as well as analyzing and reporting the results to appropriate parties.

-5. Reporting: CTE reports to the Academic Affairs Committee (an internal committee of Academic Senate) and the Provost.
+1. CTE reports to the Academic Affairs Committee (an internal committee of Academic Senate) and the Provost.

 Article V. Organizational Structure